Shared reading

+Shared reading often uses oversized books, approximately the size of the one used in this public performance.
+A large book, with large-print text, allows many children to see the words on each page and to read along with the teacher.

 Shared reading is an instructional approach in which the teacher explicitly models the strategies and skills of proficient readers.

 In early childhood classrooms, shared reading typically involves a teacher and a large group of children sitting closely together to read and reread carefully selected enlarged texts.
 Shared reading can also be done effectively with smaller groups.

 With this instructional technique, students have an opportunity to gradually assume more responsibility for the reading as their skill level and confidence increase.
 Shared reading also provides a safe learning environment for students to practice the reading behaviours of proficient readers with the support of teacher and peers.
 Shared reading may focus on needs indicated in assessment data and required by grade-level curriculum expectations.
 The text is always chosen by the teacher and must be visible to the students.

 Description

 Traditionally, shared reading has used paper-based materials.
-However, recently a number of electronic resources have been developed.
-One such resource is an online resource called Mimic Books.
-This resource has been specifically designed to be used on interactive whiteboards for shared reading lessons.
-A benefit of this resource is that it replicates the look and appearance of a real big book on an interactive whiteboard making it clearly visible to children.
+However, electronic alternatives, such as apps for interactive whiteboards, may be used instead.

 By increasing the amount of shared-reading in the home, parents are able to help children with their development of a larger knowledge base for understanding the world.